GREEN BURIAL COUNCIL

 At this time, the CDC states that decedents with COVID-19 may be buried or cremated according to the family’s preferences.
 However, you should “check for any additional state and local requirements that may dictate the handling and disposition of the remains of individuals who have died of certain infectious diseases.”

-Basic safety measures for cemetery services include:
+Basic safety measures for cemetery services included:

 • Enforcing the restriction of 0-10 mourners according to state mandate and CDC guidelines